Set up and use Apple Card on your iPhone

-The Apple Card is currently available to those who have received a preview invite, but a full launch is expected to happen by the end of August.
-Apple's new credit card is mostly digital, with incentives for using the Apple Pay version of the card to make payments.
-There is, however, a sweet titanium card you can order to carry in your wallet.
+Apple just launched the Apple Card, a digital-first credit card for iPhone users.
+Anyone in the US can apply for an Apple Card with just a few taps on your iPhone's screen.
+Apple's new credit card comes with incentives for using the Apple Pay version of the card to make payments.
+There's also a sweet titanium card you can order to carry in your wallet.

 Apple's approach to mobile payments can be confusing, considering the company now offers Apple Pay, Apple Cash and Apple Card, which are different services that work in similar, yet different ways.
 (CNET's Jessica Dolcourt does a fantastic job of breaking down the differences.)